Intergang: Gotham Underground

-In the storyline Gotham Underground, Intergang is in a gang war with Tobias Whale.
-Intergang buys him out and makes Tobias Whale the CEO of Kord Enterprises which has become a front for Intergang's criminal activities.
+In Gotham Underground, Intergang is in a gang war with Tobias Whale with Whale's former member Johnny "Stitches" Denetto acting as Intergang's representative.
+Intergang buys him out and makes Whale the CEO of Kord Enterprises which has become a front for Intergang's criminal activities.

 The New 52

 In 2011, The New 52 rebooted the DC universe.
 Gotham City has fallen to Intergang's Religion of Crime branch.
 During a gunfight between his gang and the police, Mister Untouchable claimed that Intergang has cut him out of the action occurring in Metropolis by selling the location of their meth laboratory to the law enforcement.

-Attackers from Intergang ambush Lois Lane and Jon Kent when she was driving him home from school.
+Attackers from Intergang ambush Lois Lane and Jon Kent when she is driving him home from school.
 They run Lois' car off the road and into the woods.
 While Jon knocks out one of the attackers, Lois contacts Superman who defeats the attackers.
 Later at their barn, Lois and Clark figure out that their attackers are from Intergang and had followed Lois from her meeting with Cora Benning suspecting that she is "Author X".
 Bruno Mannheim was informed by two of his men that the attack on "Author X" has failed.
 He throws the two men into the swimming pool and electrifies it.
 Lois and Jon later visit Cora Benning's office and find a note stating that she was taken by Intergang.
 While leaving the office, the three of them encounter Bruno Mannheim in the hall who claims that he is asking for directions.
 Lois thinks to herself that Mannheim is trying to get her to lower her guard.
 When Lois goes to pick up Jon from school and finds him in the library, they are ambushed by Intergang agents who then trap them in a tool closet which they set on fire.
 Jon's superpowers manifest as he manages to break down the door.
-When Jon gets Lois out of the burning tool closet, they are then surrounded by Intergang thugs.
-Breaking off his fight with Blackrock, Superman manages to save Lois and Jon as the Intergang thugs are caught in the explosion.
+When Jon gets Lois out of the burning tool closet, they are surrounded by Intergang thugs.
+Breaking off his fight with Blackrock, Superman saves Lois and Jon as the Intergang thugs are caught in the explosion.